Willie169/Android-Non-Root/README.md

 - Turn on DNSCrypt but not Tor in **InviZible Pro**.
 ### Check
 - Go to [https://check.torproject.org/](https://check.torproject.org/) to check if your Tor route succeeded.
 If yes, you will see  "Congratulations.
 This browser is configured to use Tor." (assume the page's language is set to English).
-- Go to [https://ipcheck.ing/](https://ipcheck.ing/) or other IP checking websites to see wether it's your device's IP.
+- Go to [https://whatismyipaddress.com](https://whatismyipaddress.com) (not open source), [https://ipcheck.ing/](https://ipcheck.ing/), or other IP checking websites to see wether it's your device's IP.
 If not, your Tor route is successful.
-- Go to [https://ipcheck.ing/](https://ipcheck.ing/) or other DNS leak testing websites to check if there is a DNS leak.
+- Go to [https://www.dnsleaktest.com](https://www.dnsleaktest.com) (not open source), [https://ipcheck.ing/](https://ipcheck.ing/), or other DNS leak testing websites to check if there is a DNS leak.
 You will see the DNS servers you set in **DNSCrypt Settings** in **InviZible Pro** instead of your ISP's servers if there's no DNS leak.
 ### Use Invizible Pro without TrackerControl
 - Change to **VPN mode** by tap the 3-point button in the upper right corner.
 ## Tor Browser